bufbuild/protobuf-es/docs/faq.md

 ### Why doesn't Protobuf-ES simply generate interfaces for the JSON representation?

 The topic of JSON and the nuances of using it in Protobuf-ES is a very common source of confusion.
-Hopefully, this answer can clear it up.
-First, a bit of context on how JSON works with regards to Protobuf in general:
+The short answer for this is that the structure of a parsed Protobuf message is not the same as the JSON representation of the same data.
+They can and will differ in naming, types, and structure.
+Therefore, it impractical to generate code for JSON in any meaningful way.

+The reasons why are as follows:

 Proto3 supports a canonical encoding in JSON with well-defined rules for how implementations should read inputs and write outputs.
+It defines how fields and their types should be represented under all possible conditions.

 For the most part, the rules around outputs are not super surprising.
 The one item of interest though involves default values.
 If a Protobuf field has a